nuncamaria/nuncamaria/README.md

 # Hi there, I'm María 👋

-I'm a <b>Junior Mobile Developer</b> with some knowledge of front-end development and graphic design based in Murcia, Spain ☀️.
+I'm a <b>Junior Mobile Developer</b> with some knowledge of front-end development and graphic design based in Barcelona, Spain ☀️.

 ## About me 👀